-Here are some common dental problems we see and the steps you should take when they occur.
+Here are some common dental problems we see as well as the steps you should take when they occur.

 Knocked out or Broken Tooth

-Call us immediately so that we can have you into the office.
-We stay open on weekends, too, so that we can tend to your urgent dental problems.
+Call us immediately, and we will find a time to help you in our office.
+We stay open on weekends, too, so we can tend to your urgent dental problems.
 In the meantime, keep the tooth moist–in its socket, if possible.

 For a mild toothache, call us at Premier Dental Esthetics to schedule an appointment.
 If the toothache is not yet unbearable, it probably isn’t an emergency.
-However, it may be a sign of dental decay and should be examined.
+However, it may be a sign of dental decay and should be examined soon.

 For a severe and persistent toothache, we will have you into the office ASAP.
 Severe toothache may be a sign of an abscessed tooth or another serious issue.